Working papers

 We propose an indicator of contraceptive concordance that identifies the alignment between stated preferences for contraception and concurrent contraceptive behavior.
 Our indicator departs from traditional approaches to measurement in family planning that infer concordance to be the alignment between women's contraceptive (non-)use and their fertility preferences; indicators that are based on these approaches (e.g. unmet need) have been extensively critiqued for not reflecting women’s actual demand for contraception.
 We estimate our indicator of contraceptive concordance using data from a cross-sectional survey that was conducted with 1,958 married women in rural India.
 More than half of all women in our sample (51.2 percent) report that they are currently using a contraceptive method, with almost twice as many users reporting that they are using traditional methods relative to users who report using a modern method.
 More than 3 in 5 women (60.8 percent) were classified as wanting to use a contraceptive method at the time of the survey.
 We find that 60 percent of women in our sample are classified to be concordant (either wanted users or wanted non-users), while almost 1 in 4 women (24.8 percent) have a preference for using contraception but are not users (unwanted non-users), and 15.2 percent of women in our sample are estimated to have a preference for not using contraception but are users (unwanted users).
 We discuss the comparative advantages and limitations of our approach relative to traditional measures and other recently developed indicators.

-Published Paper, World Bank Working Paper, IZA Working Paper
+Published Paper, Replication Files, World Bank Working Paper, IZA Working Paper

 "Counselling Quality and Follow-up Care Seeking: Evidence from a Family Planning Study in Malawi"